 New Jersey families deserve a community where opportunity is real, financial security is possible, and the dream of owning a home isn’t reserved for the lucky few.
 Families need lower costs on essentials like food, housing, and healthcare.
 They deserve strong schools, safe neighborhoods, thriving local businesses, and a brighter future for their children.

-I’m running to represent New Jersey’s 11th Congressional District because I believe in that future.
+I ran to represent New Jersey’s 11th Congressional District because I believe in that future.
 I believe in the dignity of work, the power of education, and the promise of this state.
-And I will fight every day to make sure every family has a chance — not just the families with power or connections.

 I want every New Jersey family to have the chance my parents created for me: stability and a future filled with possibility.